broadinstitute/sma-finder/README.md

   -v, --verbose         Whether to print extra details during the run
 ```

+---

 ### Output

-The output .tsv will contain one row per input CRAM or BAM file and will have the following columns:
+The output .tsv contains one row per input CRAM or BAM file and has the following columns:

 <table>
     <tr>